-Practice Tip - Legal Considerations When Providing a Description of Passport Records: You may provide a general description or additional information that may assist DOS in locating the documents you need.
+Practice Tip - Legal Considerations When Providing a Description of Passport Records:

+You may provide a general description or additional information that may assist DOS in locating the documents you need.
 It is best to be specific, but do not reveal anything about the Subject's immigration strategy or any facts that you do not want the government to know.
 You may want to consider requesting "Copies of previous U.S. passport applications on behalf of [name of subject]" and not indicate that you are reviewing whether the subject did in fact acquire citizenship.

 Option 3: You can avoid the FOIA process if you file a request under the Privacy Act.
-This law is distinct from FOIA and has different requirements.21 For example, a request for personal records maintained by DOS under the Privacy Act requires that the Subject be a citizen of the United States or an LPR.
+This law is distinct from FOIA and has different requirements.
+For example, a request for personal records maintained by DOS under the Privacy Act requires that the Subject be a citizen of the United States or an LPR.
+At the time of publication, the processing times to receive copies of passport records is twelve to sixteen weeks.

-You can use DOS Form DS-5505 to submit a request under the Privacy Act.22 While there are no fees for submitting a request under the Privacy Act, a request for certified or apostilled copies of one's passport records may incur a fee.

-For more information, visit https://travel.state.gov/content/passports/en/passports/services/obtain-copies-of-passport-records.html
+You can use DOS Form DS-5505 to submit a request under the Privacy Act.
+30 While there are no fees for submitting a request under the Privacy Act, a request for certified or apostilled copies of one's passport records may incur a fee.
+For more information, visit https://travel.state.gov/content/passports/en/passports/services/obtain-copies-ofpassport-records.html.